 - Applying for Stalking Protection Orders, Sexual Risk Orders, and Closure Orders on behalf of Kent Police.
 She also has experience of defending stalking protection orders against the Metropolitan Police.

-- Landlord and tenant law, including possession hearings.
+- Housing, including landlord and tenant law, possession hearings, charging orders.

 - Road traffic accident claims.